 The complaint was filed on Tuesday in the U.S. District Court in Massachusetts.
 The SEC is seeking disgorgement of ill-gotten gains as well as other civil penalties.
 The Secretary of the Commonwealth of Massachusetts William F. Gavin and the Massachusetts Securities Division assisted the investigation.

-If you invested with Sage Advisory Group, LLC and/or Benjamin Lee Grant, or are the victim of some other type of investment fraud, the Law Offices of Keith L. Miller, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
-The firm will take a fee only if we are successful in recovering your assets.
-If you would like a free confidential initial consultation, please contact this office by calling (617) 523-5803, or Click Here to send a confidential email.
+If you invested with Sage Advisory Group, LLC and/or Benjamin Lee Grant, or are the victim of some other type of investment fraud, the Law Offices of the attorney, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
+The firm will take a fee only if we are successful in recovering your assets. , .